5 Not-So-Basic Paint Colors That Qualify As Neutrals

 Purple often looks more intense on a wall than it does on a chip, so going a few shades lighter is usually a good idea.
 For just enough “purple” without a dark result on the wall, lilac is the perfect option.
 It’s cheerful without being bright, cool without feeling icy, and brings out the undertones of virtually any other color.
 In this living room by Mark D. Sikes, Benjamin Moore’s Misty Lilac enhances the crisp blue, red and orange accents found in the space.

 The millennial pink trend gave new life to formerly-overlooked soft pinks, helping this color shed some of its “outdated” associations.
 With hints of peach, blush pink creates an inviting atmosphere—and when light reflects off of walls painted this color, the effect enhances one’s complexion.
-Why not use it in an entryway, like French design blogger Siham from French By Design?
-She used Behr’s Positively Pink to achieve this look.
+Why not use it in an entryway or in a guest bedroom, like Decorist Celebrity designer Heidi Caillier.
+To achieve this look try Pink Ground by Farrow & Ball.

 Photo credit: Will Wick